glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 > *replace this with details showing that the intended audience has been notified, or why they don't need to be notified*

-#### If and ONLY if this change cannot be rolled back with a simple 'git revert', document the updated rollback procedures.
+#### If and ONLY if this change cannot be rolled back with a simple 'git revert', replace the item below with the list of steps to rollback.

 - This PR only requires a GIT revert to be rolled back